Head & Shoulders Review: Head And Shoulders Above The Rest!

 The Green Apple offers the same great benefits as the original, soothing itchiness and doing away with visible flakes, but it smells crisp and sweet, appealing to those who would usually gravitate towards a more scent-driven shampoo but also struggle with dandruff.

 Old Spice and Head and Shoulders are both part of the same P&G family, and they have teamed up for this product line to provide a dandruff solution with a “manly man” scent so, as the mashup ad says, you can “Live flake free.
 And smell handsome.”
-The Old Spice signature scent is a classic, as is the Head and Shoulders 2-1, so together they’re a real force to be reckoned with.
+The Old Spice signature scent is a classic, as is the Head and Shoulders 2-1, so together the Head & Shoulders Old Spice For Men 2-in-1 Shampoo And Conditioner is a real force to be reckoned with.

-Head & Shoulders Full and Strong 2-in-1 Shampoo and Conditioner Review
+Head & Shoulders Full And Thick 2-in-1 Shampoo And Conditioner Review

 Don’t necessarily expect any hair growth miracles with this one, but it has a nice scent which is why some prefer it to the Classic Clean 2-in-1, which is very similar in formulation.